avatorl/DataViz-Vega/_deneb/README.md

-# Various Deneb/Vega Solutions other than Data Visualizations
+# Various Deneb/Vega Solutions other then Data Visualizations